vaibhav-83/SQL_DATA_WAREHOUSE_PROJECT/README.md

-📊 Data Warehouse Project
 📖 Project Overview

-This project demonstrates how to design and build a Modern Data Warehouse using SQL Server and Medallion Architecture.

-The project covers the complete data lifecycle from raw data ingestion to analytical reporting.

-🔹 Key Components

-🧱 Data Architecture
+This project involves:

-Designing a Modern Data Warehouse using Medallion Architecture:
+Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.

-🟤 Bronze Layer – Raw data ingestion

-⚪ Silver Layer – Cleaned and transformed data

-🟡 Gold Layer – Analytical data models

-⚙️ ETL Pipelines
-Extracting, transforming, and loading data from multiple source systems into the warehouse.
+ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.

-🧩 Data Modeling
-Creating Fact and Dimension tables optimized for analytical queries using Star Schema.
+Data Modeling: Developing fact and dimension tables optimized for analytical queries.

-📈 Analytics & Reporting
-Developing SQL-based reports and dashboards to generate actionable insights.
+Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.

-🎯 Who This Project Is For

-This repository is an excellent resource for professionals and students who want to showcase skills in:
+🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

-💻 SQL Development
+SQL Development

-🏗️ Data Architecture
+Data Architect

-⚙️ Data Engineering
+Data Engineering

-🔄 ETL Pipeline Development
+ETL Pipeline Developer

-📊 Data Modeling
+Data Modeling

-📈 Data Analytics
+Data Analytics

-🛠️ Tools & Important Resources
+🛠️ Important Links & Tools:

-Everything used in this project is free.
+Everything is for Free!

-Tool	Purpose
-📁 Datasets	Project datasets in CSV format
+Datasets: Access to the project dataset (csv files).
-🗄️ SQL Server Express	Lightweight SQL Server database 🧑‍💻 SQL Server Management Studio (SSMS)	GUI for database development 🌐 GitHub	Version control and collaboration
+SQL Server Express: Lightweight server for hosting your SQL database.
+SQL Server Management Studio (SSMS): GUI for managing and interacting with databases.
-🧩 DrawIO	Design architecture diagrams and data models 📝 Notion	Project documentation and task management
+Git Repository: Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
+DrawIO: Design data architecture, models, flows, and diagrams.
+Notion: Get the Project Template from Notion
+Notion Project Steps: Access to All Project Phases and Tasks.
 🚀 Project Requirements
-🏗️ Building the Data Warehouse (Data Engineering)
+Building the Data Warehouse (Data Engineering) Objective
-🎯 Objective

-Develop a modern data warehouse using SQL Server to consolidate sales data and enable analytical reporting and decision-making.
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-📌 Specifications
+Specifications

-📥 Data Sources

-Import data from two source systems
+Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.

-ERP System

-CRM System

-Data provided as CSV files

-🧹 Data Quality

-Clean and resolve data quality issues
+Data Quality: Cleanse and resolve data quality issues prior to analysis.

-Handle missing values, duplicates, and inconsistencies.

-🔗 Integration

-Combine ERP and CRM data into a single unified data model
+Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.

-📊 Scope

-Focus only on the latest dataset
+Scope: Focus on the latest dataset only; historization of data is not required.

-Historical data tracking not required

-📚 Documentation

-Provide documentation for:

-Data models

-Table descriptions

-Business definitions
+Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

-📊 BI: Analytics & Reporting (Data Analysis)
+BI: Analytics & Reporting (Data Analysis)
-🎯 Objective
+Objective

-Develop SQL-based analytics to provide insights into:
+Develop SQL-based analytics to deliver detailed insights into:

-👥 Customer Behavior
+Customer Behavior

-📦 Product Performance
+Product Performance

-📈 Sales Trends
+Sales Trends

-These insights help stakeholders make data-driven business decisions.
+These insights empower stakeholders with key business metrics, enabling strategic decision-making.

-📄 For detailed requirements see: docs/requirements.md
+For more details, refer to docs/requirements.md.

 📂 Repository Structure
 data-warehouse-project/
 │
-├── 📁 datasets/
-│   └── Raw datasets used in the project (ERP & CRM)
+├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
+├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL
+│   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
+│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
+│   ├── data_flow.drawio                # Draw.io file for the data flow diagram
+│   ├── data_models.drawio              # Draw.io file for data models (star schema)
+│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
-├── 📁 docs/
-│   ├── etl.drawio
-│   ├── data_architecture.drawio
-│   ├── data_catalog.md
-│   ├── data_flow.drawio
-│   ├── data_models.drawio
-│   ├── naming-conventions.md
-│
-├── 📁 scripts/
-│   ├── bronze/
-│   ├── silver/
-│   ├── gold/
-│
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
-├── 📁 tests/
+├── tests/                              # Test scripts and quality files │
-│   └── Data validation and testing scripts
-│
-├── 📄 README.md
+├── README.md                           # Project overview and instructions
-├── 📄 LICENSE
-├── 📄 .gitignore
-└── 📄 requirements.txt
+├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project